justin13601/AICancer/README.md

     Data Visualization - Example from Each Class
 </p>

-This dataset consists of 250 images of each class, which were pre-augmented to 5000 of each class (total of 25 000 images) [4].
-We normalized the pixel intensity of the images to the [0,1] range using transforms.Normalize(0.5,0.5,0.5).
-Images were resized to 224x224 pixels for consistency and to reduce load on our model.
+This dataset consists of 250 images of each class, which were pre-augmented to 5,000 of each class (total of 25,000 images) [4].
+We normalized the pixel intensity of the images to the [0,1] range and images were resized to 224x224 pixels for consistency and to reduce load on our model.
 Finally, images were transformed to tensors.

 <p align="center"><img src="/meta_images/image_processing.png" alt="Data Visualization - Unprocessed vs. Processed"></p>
 <p align="center">